Moolanomy

 • Lower cost per copy

-• Broaden the scope within the niche — e.g., turning a magazine about iPods into one that’s about MP3 players
+• Broaden the scope within the niche — e.g., turning a magazine about dogs into one that’s about pets

 • Improve distribution channels — e.g., sign up new retailers to carry the magazine, expand into neighboring regions, etc.